Section of Antitrust Law, American Bar Association

 Settlements between S competitors in patent cases raise important and sensitive antitrust issues.
 Patent settlement agreements may create or maintain a monopoly in technology or innovation markets and may also effectuate a monopoly or cartel in related goods markets.
 Indeed, absent the patent rights, certain terms of patent settlement agreements may be per se antitrust violations.
 Further, anticompetitive patent settlements-unlike most antitrust conspiracies-are enforceable in court, providing the parties with an effective means of preventing the cheating that is the bane of cartels.
 Thus, the antitrust risk that a settlement agreement may operate as a disguised cartel has long been recognized.

-Joseph F. Brodley & Maureen O'Rourke,
+Joseph F. Brodley & Maureen A. O'Rourke,

 Patent Settlement Agreements: Preliminary Views